bank8426/try-express-mongodb/README.md

   - dayjs - as a date and time library for date comparison and formatting dates and times

   - cookie-parser - as a middleware for a cookie parsing tool.
-But actually, it's not really used in this project since we use a JWT token in the `Authorization` header. `cookie-parser` was added following a tutorial video.
-But there are use cases for it when implementing frontend and use `HTTP only cookie` to store JWT token to prevent `XSS attack` and also set `SameSite` to `Strict` to prevent `CSRF attack`.
+It does nothing in this project since we use a JWT token in the `Authorization` header. `cookie-parser` was added following a tutorial video.
+But there are use cases for it when implementing `frontend`

+    - On `frontend`

+      - Use `HTTP only cookie` to store JWT token instead of storing it in `localStorage` to prevent `XSS attack`

+      - Set `SameSite` to `Strict` to prevent `CSRF attack`

   - nodemon - to restart the server automatically when a file is changed